Serial Attached SCSI

-In computing, Serial Attached SCSI (SAS) is a point-to-point serial protocol that moves data to and from computer-storage devices such as hard disk drives and tape drives.
-SAS replaces the older Parallel SCSI (Parallel Small Computer System Interface, usually pronounced "scuzzy" or "sexy") bus technology that first appeared in the mid-1980s.
+In computing, Serial Attached SCSI (SAS) is a point-to-point serial protocol that moves data to and from computer-storage devices such as hard disk drives, solid-state drives and tape drives.
+SAS replaces the older Parallel SCSI (Parallel Small Computer System Interface, usually pronounced "scuzzy") bus technology that first appeared in the mid-1980s.
 SAS, like its predecessor, uses the standard SCSI command set.
 SAS offers optional compatibility with Serial ATA (SATA), versions 2 and later.
 This allows the connection of SATA drives to most SAS backplanes or controllers.
 The reverse, connecting SAS drives to SATA backplanes, is not possible.

 The T10 technical committee of the International Committee for Information Technology Standards (INCITS) develops and maintains the SAS protocol; the SCSI Trade Association (SCSITA) promotes the technology.

 Introduction

 A typical Serial Attached SCSI system consists of the following basic components: